colinweiner111/azure-vwan-secure-hub-lab/README.md

 ## Credits & Source

-This script is adapted from the excellent work in Daniel Mauser’s repository:
+This script is adapted from the excellent work in Daniel Mauser's repository:
 <https://github.com/dmauser/azure-virtualwan/tree/main/svh-ri-intra-region>

 Huge thanks to **Daniel Mauser (@dmauser)** for sharing and maintaining these scenarios and guidance.